Feyerabend/vm/jvm1/README.md

 SourceFile: "Mul.java"
 ```

-Starting at the end, under 'Code' we find the core of what the class
+Starting at the end, we will leave some text unexplained,
+but under 'Code' we find the core of what the class
 does: *multiplies to integers and returns the resulting integer*.
 We can
 see that primitive types, i.e. here integers, have direct representation
 in the instructions.
 Multiplications of integers have a special instruction.